lacanoid/pgddl/README.md

 That said, it has still proven quite useful in a number of situations.

-Curently developed and tested on PostgreSQL 9.6.
-Might work with other versions.
+Curently developed and tested on PostgreSQL 10.
+Included preprocessor adapts the source to target PG version.
+Tested to install on version 9.1 and later.
+Some tests might fail on older versions.

 Installation
 ------------